Coomera Connector Stage 1—Road traffic noise

 Noise monitoring

-In accordance with the Transport Noise Management Code of Practice, acoustic engineers external to Transport Main Roads completed initial noise monitoring between July and September 2020 at properties along the corridor considered to be representative of those properties exposed to traffic noise.
+In accordance with the Transport Noise Management Code of Practice, acoustic engineers external to Transport and Main Roads completed initial noise monitoring between July and September 2020 at properties along the corridor considered to be representative of those properties exposed to traffic noise.
 This monitoring has established baseline noise levels.

 Additional monitoring to gather further baseline noise levels is being carried out by the design contractor for each construction package.